-Going without physical intimacy while in a long-distance relationship is hard for any young person.
+Going without physical intimacy while in a long-distance relationship is hard for anybody.
 My girlfriend and I missed each other emotionally and physically.
 With my stressful job, I had nobody to go home to in order to relax with, laugh with and share any form of physical bonding.

-Talking to family was mostly unhelpful.
+Talking to friends and family was mostly unhelpful.

 When I had a lot of stress, sometimes I would try to talk about things with friends and family.
 But I couldn’t open up completely to them because a guy can’t really talk about sex and intimacy deeply with parents.
 And due to my unusual circumstances of being in an international long-distance relationship, my parents admitted that they didn’t understand everything.
-My friends were somewhat helpful.
-But, in order to protect everyone’s sanity, I tried not to talk about it very much.
+Hell, I didn’t understand everything.
+It was new to me too.

 Communication is the most important thing.

-Talking and texting daily is important, but it’s more important to be able to share feelings and having deep conversations when it’s necessary.
-Physical intimacy isn’t possible, so you must take advantage of emotional intimacy with your distant parter at every chance you get, even if it’s about difficult conversations.
+Talking and texting daily is important, but it’s more important to be able to mutually share your feelings and have deep conversations when it’s necessary.
+Without those deep conversations, you’re really just skimming over the surface.
+Physical intimacy isn’t possible, so you must take advantage of emotional intimacy with your distant parter at every chance you get, even if it’s sometimesabout difficult conversations.